 Old mule trails left from the days of hardrock mining, offer adventurous explorations around the hut, many of which do not show on popular maps.
-Many short hiking loops leave right from the back door of the hut.
+Many trail loops leave right from the back door of the hut.
 There are four alpine lakes within two miles of the OPUS, and more a little further out, great for an afternoon dip or fishing at Crystal lake, Clear lake or Island lake.
 Off trail, above treeline, endless meadows of alpine wildflowers beckon with peak blooms in the end of June and early August.

 Experience the high country above Telluride, in true European fashion.
 Take the Gondola to the top of San Sophia station and climb to the Alpino Vino restaurant saddle.
 700 feet above the Alpino Vino restaurant, go left on the the Nellie Mine road dropping into upper Bear creek and the Wasatch trail.
 Follow the Wasatch trail into the upper east fork of Bear creek and over to McCarron Junction in Bridal Veil Basin.
-From here, traverse upper Bridal Veil basin, past Lewis Lake to Columbine pass, and over to Columbine lake.
+From here, traverse upper Bridal Veil basin, cross country, past Lewis Lake to Columbine pass, and over to Columbine lake.
 There are two optional routes to the OPUS from Columbine Lake.

 Starting from Red Mountain pass there are two options.
 Your first goal is Porphyry Basin, high above the pass to the Southeast.
 To get there you can take either the Mineral Basin Road (forest rd.
 823), or the Porphyry Basin Rd. (forest Rd.
 822).
 Once you’ve reached Porphyry Basin, cross the basin to the south east between the five alpine lakes traversing at 12,800 ft.
 As you leave Porphyry Basin traverse around the next Cirque to the south with two 13,000 ft. peaks above you on the west.
 Descending slightly, keep an eye out for the trail traversing out of this basin at 12,500 ft. (shown on the Latitude 40 map- not others).
 Next you will come to the Columbine lake basin (Mill creek), cross Mill creek below Columbine lake at 12,300 ft., climb to the south 300 ft. to join the Columbine lake trail east of the lake.